lindakatcodes/adventOfCode-JavaScript/README.md

 -- 2018 --

 * Note: Due to other commitments, I wasn't able to finish this year.
 I intend to still go through the problems at some point, but for now, I don't have much to show for this year. *

+Days I managed to solve on my own: 1 / 2 / 3 / 4 / 5 / 6 /

+Days I got at least part way but had some assistance from others: 7 /

+Days I couldn't solve and had to use someone else's solution:

 ----------------------------------------------------------------------------------------------------------------------------------------